-- a) The "Look Joystick" control : Use the Look joystick to look around as if you were turning your head.
+- b) The "Move Joystick" control : Use the Move joystick to move your position from one place to another.
 Click an arrow to look in that direction or continue to press down on the mouse button to change your view.
-After clicking an arrow, move the mouse around on the joystick to change the direction of motion. - b) The "Move Joystick" control Leave: Use the Move joystick to move your position from one place to another.
-Click an arrow to look in that direction or continue to press down on the mouse button to change your view.
-After clicking an arrow, move the mouse around on the joystick to change the direction of motion. - c) The Zoom Slider: To get closer to the ground to see more detail but in a smaller geographic area.
-Try to clicking and dragging the slider toward the plus/minus sign; try double-clicking on any part of the image. - d) The Hider/Show Sidebar : To conceal or the display the side bar (Search, Places and Layers panels). - e) The "Add Placemark" control : To add a placemark for a location. - f) The "Measure" control : To measure a distance or area size. - g) The "Add Overlay" controls : To create and add your own overlay features onto Google Earth.
-You can draw a polygon, a line, or add a graphic image to the map which Google Earth will "drape" over the terrain. - h) Email : To send the current view to a user with Google Earth or send an image of the current view to an email recipient. - i) : To show the current view in Google Maps in your web browser. - j) : A switch press between sky and earth.
+After clicking an arrow, move the mouse around on the joystick to change the direction of motion. - c) The Zoom Slider : To get closer to the ground to see more detail but in a smaller geographic area.
+Try to clicking and dragging the slider toward the plus/minus sign; try double-clicking on any part of the image. - d) The Hider/Show Sidebar : To conceal or the display the side bar (Search, Places and Layers panels). - e) The "Add Placemark" control : To add a placemark for a location. - f) The "Measure" control : To measure a distance or area size. - g) The "Add Overlay" controls of the "Add Overlay" controls overlay features onto Google Earth.
+You can draw a polygon, a path or line, add a graphic image, or record a tour to the map which Google Earth will "drape" over the terrain. - h) : Enables you to view historical imagery.
+Drag the time slider to change the imagery to other acquisition dates. - i) Allows you to set sunlight across the landscape.
+Just slide the time slider to the time of day you wish to display the desired amount of daylight upon your landscape.

+- j) Email : To send the current view to a user with Google Earth or send an image of the current view to an email recipient. - k) Print : To print the current view of Earth. - 1) : To show the current view in Google Maps in your web browser. - m) : A switch press between sky and earth.
 Click it to view stars, constellations, galaxies, planets and the Earth's moon.